 It took a little resilience for me to get to her, but the talk I heard from Lucy Hone at the Mayerson Academy’s Raising Positive Children Global Author Series was totally worth it.

 I managed to get out of work on time – got to the salon early and started to pick up some energy sipping coffee and reading while I waited for my stylist.
-Time ticked by and eventually it was my turn, but it was 45 minutes past my appointment time!
+Time ticked by and eventually it was 45 minutes past my appointment time!
 My stylist would have to get me in and out of her chair in about 20 minutes in order for me to make it to Lucy Hone’s talk on resilience.
-I felt bad rushing my stylist, but explained that I had really been looking forward to this speaker because I had read a little bit of Lucy’s bio and knew that if anyone had something worthwhile to say about resilience Lucy Hone would.
+I felt bad rushing my stylist, but explained that I had really been looking forward to this speaker because I had read a bit of Lucy’s bio and knew if anyone had something worthwhile to say about resilience Lucy Hone would.

 Just saying it out loud helped me with my resolve to stick with the day’s plan.
 I arrived at the Mayerson Academy just as guests were moving from the reception to the auditorium.
 I found a seat and settled in to listen.